From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Relativistic Transformation Properties of Nelson's Stochastic Mechanics

 This appendix derives the relativistic transformation law for the Nelson diffusion coefficient from special relativity and the structure of the Klein--Gordon conserved current.
 The derivation proceeds in two stages: (i)~the \emph{kinematic} result $\sigma_{\mathrm{rel}} = \sigma_0/\sqrt{\gamma}$ is obtained from time dilation alone, via the Dambis--Dubins--Schwarz reparametrisation theorem applied to the proper-time Wiener process; (ii)~the \emph{full} result $\sigma_{\mathrm{KG}} = \sigma_0/\gamma$ is obtained by additionally requiring self-consistency of the Fokker--Planck equation with the Klein--Gordon conserved density $\rho_{\mathrm{KG}} = \gamma|\phi|^2$.
 The two factors of $1/\sqrt{\gamma}$ are structurally independent: the first is a theorem of stochastic calculus, the second is forced by relativistic current conservation.

 \textbf{Relationship to the canonical axioms.}\quad This derivation provides the theoretical underpinning for Tests~C6 (electromagnetic determinism) and C7 (relativistic suppression) of the superspace diffusion framework.
-Nelson's SDE (Appendix~D of SI-1) postulates $\dd X^i = b^i\,\dd t + \sqrt{\hbar/m}\,\dd W^i$ in the non-relativistic limit where proper time $\tau$ coincides with coordinate time $t$; the present appendix reformulates this in proper time and establishes the unique Lorentz-covariant extension.
+Nelson's SDE (Definition~\ref{def:rest_frame_sde} below) postulates $\dd X^i = b^i\,\dd t + \sqrt{\hbar/m}\,\dd W^i$ in the non-relativistic limit where proper time $\tau$ coincides with coordinate time $t$; the present appendix reformulates this in proper time and establishes the unique Lorentz-covariant extension.
 No additional axioms beyond A1--A4 are introduced; all inputs are either established results of special relativity, the Klein--Gordon equation, or theorems of stochastic calculus.
-The four canonical axioms are stated in SI-2, \S2.1.
+The four canonical axioms are stated in \S\ref{subsec:capstone3} and formalised in Appendix~D, \S\ref{sec:axioms}.